 “Kicked off the ship, like a stowaway?”

 I tell Jack my stories about juvie, all the 16 year-old molesters raping 12 year-olds.
 He revels in my accounts of all the fights I got in.
 He’s shocked I used sex to dominate the abusers.
-He refuses to believe I didn’t get off on subduing boys with my dick.
+He refuses to believe I did not get off on subduing boys with my dick.

 “Those assholes were getting re-arrested so they could get at defenseless little boys.”